paigeyeung/exoplanetresearchworkshop/index.md

 For those who are just getting started with contributing to Exoplanet Watch, we've posted resources in [Getting Started](/getting-started/).
 We've posted several of our [meeting recordings and slides](/meetings/) in case you would like to review them.

-Previously, we held our large group meetings on Wednesdays at 1pm PDT in [Zoom](https://stanford.zoom.us/j/2940180841){:target="_blank"} but later switched over to smaller group meetings for individual teams to focus on their research.
-Signups are closed, but stay tuned for a new iteration of the workshop.
+In the previous iteration of our workshop, we held large weekly group meetings in [Zoom](https://stanford.zoom.us/j/2940180841){:target="_blank"} and later switched over to smaller group meetings for individual teams to focus on their research.
+We will be running a new iteration this spring.
+Sign up for our 2021 iteration of the workshop [here](https://forms.gle/kpLY8XEyMteNnsPg8){: target="_blank"}, and we will get in touch with more details.

 </div>